 Why did the Holy One strike Miryam with nega tzara'at?
-Because, though she was called to humble service, prophecy and praise, and was well known for trafficking in each, what was coming out of her was a haughty attitude and critical speech.
+Because of her critical speech and haughty attitude.
 The Holy One does not tolerate either.
-Both will be severely disciplined in those who presume to either speak on his behalf or lead others into worship.
-Gossip and back biting, tale bearing and judging, are not 'minor things' in the Holy One's eyes.
-He does not say "Tsk tsk, that's not nice!"
+Both will be severely judged - especially in those who speak on his behalf.
+Gossip and back biting, tale bearing and judging, are not 'little sins' in the Holy One's eyes.
+He does not say "Tsk tsk, that's not nice, so you shouldn't do that!"
 If we persist in evil speech we will pay a price - and it will be some form of public humiliation.
 And usually that public humiliation will occur right in front of the very people concerning whom we spoke evil things.